Tools & calculators

 Take a deep breath and swallow the news about the $1,500 p.a. annual fee on the American Express Platinum Business Card before you do anything else.
 After this the news is all good, and the card will introduce you to an elite corporate lifestyle that most people can only dream about.
 The pinnacle of travel, entertainment, dining, blue-ribbon insurance cover and rewards points will be yours, all in the name of business.

 Up to 99 supplementary cardholders, free of charge

 Once you’ve paid the $1,500 p.a. primary card fee, there is no further cost for up to 99 supplementary cards.
 So you can choose to have just one for your spouse, or a couple of extra ones for trusted employees, or make the fee a very economical prospect indeed by issuing cards to all employees who have purchasing authority.
-AmEx says that “The Business, the Basic Card Member and each Supplementary Card Member are jointly and severally liable for all Supplementary Card spending”, which means that the liability is shared with your employees to some extent.
-You won’t qualify for the bonus points if you have held any kind of AmEx card in the previous 18 months.
+Amex says that 'The Business, the Basic Card Member and each Supplementary Card Member are jointly and severally liable for all Supplementary Card spending’, which means that the liability is shared with your employees to some extent.

 First class complimentary insurance cover

 Most premium cards – and even some lesser ones – come with international travel insurance, but the travel insurance accompanying this card is particularly comprehensive and is designed to make business travel easier.
 There is also a suite of policies to cover goods purchased for both business and personal use, and typical emergency situations.
 The long list of policies includes:

 It’s clear that this is head and shoulders above the average credit or charge card complimentary insurance, and there’s a definite slant towards business needs.